gvwilson/sensibleadventures/nardica/nardica.md

 you can see everything the Brazilians have, every moment of the day."

-"And you're just going to give that to us out of the goodness of your heart," the governor said flatly.
+"And you're just going to give that to us out of the goodness of your heart?" the governor asked pointedly.

 Wales smiled wanly.
 "Of course not."